 This obviously can cause friction with well-meaning friends and family members who want to visit your baby or have you join them for a get together.
 NICU parents often fear offending loved ones, alienating friends or even being labeled as over-protective.
 Family members may pressure you to allow them to visit.
 But your baby’s health is the most important thing to consider.

 Read next: Coming Home During Flu and RSV Season

-Preemie triplet mom and Hand to Hold Ambassador Cristal suggests NICU parents simply explain to their friends and family that it just isn’t a good time yet, because your child is still medically fragile.
+Preemie triplet mom and Hand to Hold Family Support Specialist Cristal suggests NICU parents simply explain to their friends and family that it just isn’t a good time yet, because your child is still medically fragile.
 She advises parents to trust their gut and do what is best for their baby.
 “I remind parents that when their baby comes home, it is not an opportunity for “show and tell,” but an opportunity to catch up on bonding time with their baby.”

 Follow the guidelines given by your NICU team upon discharge and your pediatrician to ensure your baby’s safety.
 Share these guidelines with anyone who questions your decision to restrict visitors and limit your baby’s contact with the outside world.

 Although there are no guarantees, consider giving friends and family an estimate as to when they’ll be able to meet your new addition, preferably after cold, flu and RSV season has ended. it may be months out on the calendar, but those months are necessary for your baby to stay healthy.